LiteLLM Proxy Integration

 master_key: sk-your-master-key

-2. Point Sagewai at the Proxy
+2. Point Sagewai at the proxy

 from sagewai import UniversalAgent, AgentConfig, InferenceConfig